an-ciobanu/hr-mvp/README.md

 - Added `PUT /api/profiles/:userId` endpoint for employees and their managers to edit a profile
 - RBAC logic ensures only the employee or their manager can create/edit, and only managers can set `salary_sensitive` fields
 - Input validation with Zod, authentication via JWT, and error logging integrated

-**If we had more time**

-- Add audit trail for profile changes
-- Add field-level permissions for more granular control
-- Add profile history/versioning for rollback and review

 ### 17-10 – Absence Management, RBAC, and Demo Data